Feltaz/CTF-Writeups/Uchiha Or Evil?/Uchiha or Evil.md

 ---
 ### Description :
-`You some important stuffs! the Hockage is proud of you o// let's dive in the real stuff now can you really hack the Uchiha?`
+`You found some important stuffs! the Hockage is proud of you o// let's dive in the real stuff now can you really hack the Uchiha?`

 ### Hints :